ralph-bergmann/inject.dart/book/src/chapter_4_managing_application_state_through_di.md

 In this chapter, we've explored how dependency injection naturally complements state management in Flutter applications.
-By separating our application into clean layers — UI components, ViewModels, repositories, and services — we've created a maintainable architecture that's both flexible and testable.
+By separating our application into clean layers — UI components, view models, repositories, and services — we've created a maintainable architecture that's both flexible and testable.